Yandex Cloud

 If you do not have Terraform yet, install it and configure the Yandex Cloud provider.

-1. Open the Terraform configuration file and edit the fragment with the certificate description:
+1. Open the Terraform configuration file and edit the fragment describing the certificate:

 ...